 Listen to my podcast conversation with Gareth J. Young on a variety of topics under the headline, "Healing the World Through Stories."
 Gareth and I got to know each other through another conversation at Theatrical Outfit after a performance of "Storefront Church."
 I've appeared on his show before and we enjoyed it so much, we decided to have another go.

 I had only read, sad to say, "The Naked and The Dead" and a few of his Esquire entries back in the day, but I can tell you my curiosity is piqued by diving into "The Selected Letters of Norman Mailer."
 Editor and Literary Archivist for the Mailer estate J. Michael Lennon selected some 700+ letters for this curated compilation, but they represent only 2% of Mailer's total output--over 40,000 letters.
 Perhaps his last name was prescient.
 Pugnacious, thin-skinned, brilliant and yes, warm and loving--Mailer fascinates with his ministrations on a writer's life, his battles with ex-wives and ex-friends, money, sex and politics.
 From John Kennedy to John Lennon, from Capote to Styron, MLK and virtually every bright star in a fifty year span, Mailer directed his pen to persons large and small.
 It's quite a journey to take with the only person to win the Pulitzer Prize for both fiction and non-fiction.
-Watch for my rendition coming soon to Amazon, Audible and other purveyors of audiobooks.
+At Amazon, Audible and other purveyors of audiobooks.